sqlraft/hctree/doc/hctree/replication.md

         i64 iSchemaCid
     );
 ```
+The database must be in FOLLOWER mode when this function is called.
+If
-If successful, a single call to sqlite3\_hct\_journal\_write() atomically
+successful, a single call to sqlite3\_hct\_journal\_write() atomically updates
-updates both the journal table and, according to the zSql and pData/nData
+both the journal table and, according to the zSql and pData/nData arguments,
-arguments, the database itself.
+the database itself.

 If the journal table already contains an entry with "cid" value iCid, then
 the call fails with an SQLITE\_CONSTRAINT error.
-Or, if the pSchemaVersion
+Or, if the iSchemaCid
-hash is not compatible with the current contents of the journal, this call
+value is not compatible with the current contents of the journal, this
-also fails with SQLITE\_CONSTRAINT.
+call also fails with SQLITE\_CONSTRAINT.

 **Concurrency**